 The two biggest problems people run into getting treatment for a back injury are delay and denial.
-Most medical offices want to know that the treatment they will be paid for the treatment they perform.
-Because of this, they often want the insurance company to provide them with approval or authorization before you get the treatment.
+Most medical offices want to know that they will be paid for the treatment they perform.
+Because of this, they often want the insurance company to provide them with approval or authorization before you actually get the treatment they recommend.

 This causes a problem for you because you have to wait to get treatment until the insurance company gives the doctor approval.
 When you cannot get the treatment you need, your injury will probably not get better and could very likely get worse.
 This can be a serious problem when you have a severe back injury.

 Georgia does have some workers compensation rules that are intended to help get medical treatment approved.
-The primary rule is Board Rule 205.
+The primary Georgia workers compensation rule that helps get medical treatment approved more quickly is Board Rule 205.

 This rule provides a couple of different methods for getting medical treatment approval more quickly.
 The first is called a Form WC-205.
-The doctor’s office can use this form to request preauthorization for medical treatment.
+The doctor’s office can use this form to request preauthorization for medical treatment from the insurance company.

 The second method for approval of medical treatment was introduced in 2017.
 That method is called a Form WC-PMT.
-It allows you to request a conference call with a workers compensation administrative law judge to try to get the judge to order the medical treatment.
+It allows you to request a conference call with a workers compensation administrative law judge to try to get the judge to order the medical treatment recommended by the doctor.